bicks79/KAPOW/README.md

 ### EXTERNAL LIBRARIES
 *The following libraries were used in the creation of KAPOW!...*
+- [jQuery](https://en.wikipedia.org/wiki/JQuery), is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation, as well as event handling, CSS animation, and Ajax.
+It is free, open-source software using the permissive MIT License.

+- [Font Awesome](https://en.wikipedia.org/wiki/Font_Awesome), Font Awesome is a font and icon toolkit based on CSS and Less.
+As of 2020, Font Awesome was used by 38% of sites that use third-party font scripts, placing Font Awesome in second place after Google Fonts.

 ### FRAMEWORKS
 *The following frameworks were used in the creation of KAPOW!...*